GEMINI-Digital-Twin/gemini-documentation/source/index_getting_started.rst

 Getting started
 ==============================================

-In this page you can find the links to all pages that give a general overview to the GEMINI project, structure, and open-source strategy.
+In this page you can find the instructions how to install GEMINI in cloud or on-premises, user management, project management and description of the home page.

 .. toctree::
     :maxdepth: 1
-    :caption: Links
+    :caption: Pages

     start_installation
     start_login
+    start_projects
     start_main_page
-    start_projects